 I’ve always considered myself more left-brained than right brained.
 I can’t even draw a symmetrical stick person.
 Imagine my shock when I realized that the photos I had given as gifts to my family & friends were appreciated and enjoyed as art.
 It was the prodding of these same family and friends that gave me the courage to put my work on display so that others might enjoy it as well.
 I finally took the plunge and began my business, Decoratography, the intersection of decorating and photography.

 One might describe my style of photography as nice photos of normal things, like nature, architecture, and travel.
-I’m not formally trained, but I enjoyed photography classes with Gary Thompson for several years, when I was still shooting film.
-After many classes and field trips with Gary & fellow students, I learned to actually see things around me, whether far away or right under my nose.
+I’m not formally trained, but I enjoyed photography classes for several years when I was still shooting film.
+After many classes and field trips, I learned to actually see things around me, whether far away or right under my nose.
 I learned to critique my work more thoroughly, and to look for the unexpected.
 Most of all I learned the patience to wait for a shot, a skill I need more time to master.

 I migrated to digital in 2004 with Canon’s first digital SLR.
 My left brain loves the computer’s ability to crop, arrange and straighten.
 I enjoy grouping photos, making collages, and matting and framing to enhance clients’ home décor.
 I hope the future allows me to continue to explore the world with a purpose, camera in hand, to capture the beauty in the people and places I’m lucky enough to experience.
 I get great joy from the little moments of creativity in my life.
 I guess my right brain is alive and well after all.